hydpy-dev/hydpy/hydpy/docs/rst/cythons.rst

 The respective Cython extension file then implements the performance critical part of the the required functionality.

-The required dll files are automatically generated when :ref:`HydPy` is installed and stored in the `cythons` subpackage `autogen`.
+The required dll files are automatically generated when *HydPy* is installed and stored in the `cythons` subpackage `autogen`.
 The dll files of the different hydrological models are also stored in `autogen`.
 But they are automatically updated each time class
 |Cythonizer| of module |modelutils| detects a change in the code base
-of the model or of :ref:`HydPy` that could affect the models functionality.
+of the model or of *HydPy* that could affect the models functionality.

 Note that it is always harder to maintain Cython code than it is to